hoksilato/rust-dev-containers-scaffold/README.md

 To install without using Dev Containers, follow these steps:

-1. Install dependencies by running the command `$ cargo run`.
+1. Install dependencies by running the command `$ cargo build`.

 ### With Dev Containers